-There was this one time that I was a pirate.
-When it first occurred to me that that’s what I was, I thought, “Damn.
-This is cool.”
-But as per usual, the reality does not live up to the imagery.
-Being a pirate sucks.
-That is, if you have any basic standards of hygiene or morality.
+Until very recently, I was a pirate.
+Being a pirate sucks, if you have any basic standards of hygiene or morality.
 You’re just a criminal in a boat.
-Cool flag and I enjoy sailing – but not so much I want to make a career out of it, especially since it involves killing and stealing and other horrible things pirates are expected to do.
-When you think about it, that is what being a pirate is all about.
-I mean, duh.
+The flag is cool, and I enjoy sailing – but not so much I want to make a career out of it, especially since it involves killing and stealing and growing diseases inside your body.
+There are so many horrible things pirates are expected to do.
 Consider X Atencio’s classic pirate song from the ride at Disneyland, Yo Ho, Yo Ho, A Pirate’s Life for Me.
 It starts out, “We pillage -” and stop right there – first damn line – we pillage.
-“To rob using violence”.
+“To rob using violence.”
 And this is the Disney version.
 No bueno.

 Anyway, I’m done being a pirate.
 Amongst other personal effects I’m trying to unload, I’m selling off my collection of pirate books.
 They’re listed below. $10 each, obo.
 I just wanna get rid of them.